 Based on the novel from Thomas Wheeler and Frank Miller, Netflix’s Cursed adapts the new take on the Arthurian legend, which puts the Lady of the Lake at the centre of the story.
-In How Netflix’s Cursed Balances Adaptation and Reinvention, we’re taking a look at how the ten-episode series manages to adapt the book well, but still take plenty of new and original detours of its own, all of which totals to a solid debut for the show.
+The ten-episode series adapts the book well, but still adds plenty of new and original detours of its own, all of which totals to a solid debut for Cursed.

 Although the show and book are advertised around the idea of knowing that the main character, Nimue, will eventually become the Lady of the Lake, that is in itself a somewhat significant spoiler to those familiar with Arthurian legend – thankfully the various versions for the story convolute the Lady’s role, meaning that this is just another take on the story and knowing that Nimue eventually becomes the Lady is only a light spoiler (especially given the different take on characters like Arthur and Merlin).

 The setting for Cursed finds Nimue, a young magical being from a clan of Fey (fairy-like magical people), in the middle of an oncoming religious crusade across Britain.
 The Vatican has sent in Father Carden and his Red Paladin’s to destroy the Fey villages across the country, while King Uther Pendragon and his advisor, the fabled Merlin, takes a back seat.